ugonnathelma/articles/the-solid-principles-in-pictures/the-solid-principles-in-pictures.md

 To make this as simple to follow, I will be using the word “**Class**” but note that it can also apply to a **Function**, **Method** or **Module** in this article.

+**Update**

+I got some comments about the Open Closed in this article violating the Single Responsibility Principle.
+Please note that the aim of this article is to explain each of these principles independent of the others.
+Also, Responsibilities(or Roles) are different from Actions.

+In SRP, I used “I am Painter”, in Open-Closed, I used “I can Paint”.
+It is important to note this because several actions can be performed to fulfil a responsibility(or role).
+The class should have one responsibility(SRP) but its functionality that fulfils that responsibility should be open to extend(OCP).

 Now, let’s begin!